DataBiosphere/terra-examples/ml-notebooks/image_classification/terra_workspace_description.md

 [Vertex Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines) lets you codify your machine learning workflow, supporting workflow reproducibility, composability, collaboration, and more.

-These notebooks require a ['native' GCP account](https://support.terra.bio/hc/en-us/articles/360051229072-Accessing-advanced-GCP-features-in-Terra).
+This notebook requires a ['native' GCP account](https://support.terra.bio/hc/en-us/articles/360051229072-Accessing-advanced-GCP-features-in-Terra).

 The **03_vertex_pipelines** notebook shows, in addition to the concepts introduced in the notebook above: